INSUBCONTINENT EXCLUSIVE:

 security summit in Germany on Tuesday among Western allies

-officials to Kyiv, while several European leaders have travelled there to underscore their support."Many countries are going to come forward
+while several European leaders have travelled there to underscore their support."Many countries are going to come forward and provide

 So we're going to push as hard as we can, as quickly as we can, to get them what they need," Austin later said in reference to Tuesday's

-people were killed and another 18 injured on Monday after a Russia rocket attack targeted railway infrastructure in the central Ukraine
+weekend full of fighting, at least five people were killed and another 18 injured on Monday after a Russia rocket attack targeted railway

-Vershchuk said on Telegram."It is important to understand that the humanitarian corridor is opened by agreement of both parties
+Deputy Prime Minister Iryna Vershchuk said on Telegram."It is important to understand that the humanitarian corridor is opened by agreement

 The corridor announced unilaterally does not provide security, and therefore, in fact, is not a humanitarian corridor," Vershchuk added.The